bradleyrp/tutorial/_tutorials/fast_low_level_coding.md

 layout: post
 title: Why should you use a low-level language?
 slug: low-level-languages
-description: An exploration of C.
+description: An exploration of C
-author: Ryan
 ---

 Starting [here](https://www.ibm.com/developerworks/community/blogs/jfp/entry/A_Comparison_Of_C_Julia_Python_Numba_Cython_Scipy_and_BLAS_on_LU_Factorization?lang=en) ...